clj-pdf/clj-pdf/README.md

 defaults to A4 page size if none provided

-orientation defaults to portrait, unless "landscape" is specified
+orientation defaults to portrait, unless :landscape is specified

 #### Font